CKC-Technologies/tunl-embedded-payment-form/README.md

 This method will call your [server end point](https://github.com/CKC-Technologies/tunl-embedded-payment-form/tree/main/src/complete-example#step-2---create-your-server-endpoint) to retrieve the unique iframe url and client secret.

+If you do not want to use this method, you can call the endpoint yourself and pass the data directly into the `mount` function via the `options` argument.
+See `mount` function documentation below for more details.

 #### Params

 ```